 We are externally managed by our Manager.
 Each of our executive officers is supplied to us through our Manager.
 We rely completely on our Manager to provide us with investment advisory services.
-We do not provide cash compensation to any of our executive officers other than Mr. Levine who receives nominal compensation from our mortgage company subsidiary, Aurora Financial Group, Inc. for serving as its president.
-For 2017, our named executive officers are Mr. Lown, our President and Chief Executive Officer (our principal executive officer), Mr. Levine, our Chief Financial Officer, Treasurer and Secretary (our principal financial and accounting officer) and Mr. Evans, our Chief Investment Officer.
+For 2018, our named executive officers are Mr. Lown, our President and Chief Executive Officer (our principal executive officer), Mr. Levine, our Chief Financial Officer, Treasurer and Secretary (our principal financial and accounting officer), and Mr. Evans, our Chief Investment Officer.
 We have no executive officers other than Messrs.
 Lown, Levine and Evans.